jranke/mkin/README.md

-The R package **mkin** provides calculation routines for the analysis of chemical degradation data, including **m**ulticompartment **kin**etics as needed for modelling the formation and decline of transformation products.
+The R package **mkin** provides calculation routines for the analysis of chemical degradation data, including **m**ulticompartment **kin**etics as needed for modelling the formation and decline of transformation products, or if several compartments are involved.

 ## Installation